tlocke/pg8000/doc/dbapi.rst

     :keyword use_cache:
         Cache prepared statements if ``True``.
-This is an experimental feature that caches prepared statements keyed on the SQL query and re-uses them if that SQL query is used again in execute() or executemany().
+This is an experimental feature that caches prepared statements keyed on the types of the parameters and the SQL query and re-uses them if that SQL query is used again in execute() or executemany().
 Defaults to ``False``.

     :rtype:
         A :class:`Connection` object.